peter-fogg/turtle/README.md

 # turtle

 A simple Clojure library for executing shell commands as subprocesses.
-Just define the commands you want to use, and use them as functions returning a map of stdin, stdout, and stderr.
+Just define the commands you want to use, and use them as functions returning a map with keys `[:stdout :stderr :stdin :kill :status]`.

 ## Usage